Chinedu Dike

 as though all his needs have been met.

-However, this almost perfectly desirable
+However, this almost perfectly desirable body

-body and mind experience is an artificial
+and mind experience is an artificial feeling

-When the drug's effects wear off, because
+the drug's enjoyable effects wear off, because

-the brain, which has come to rely on the steady
+the brain, which has grown used to the steady

 supply of happy hormones, cannot adjust

-results in the withdrawal symptoms.
-It is so
+in overdrive which results in the withdrawal

-because his brain, whose system of reward
+symptoms.
+It is so because his brain, whose

-seeks to counteract and accomodate for
+seeks to counteract and accomodate for the

-the sweet thrills of the drug's euphoric high,
+sweet thrills of the drug's euphoric high by

-Just like a huge surge of happy hormones
+Just like an immense surge of happy hormones

 elicits unnatural levels of euphorical pleasure,

-a spike in flow of pain hormones produce
+a huge spike in flow of stress hormones produce

 in him the torturous withdrawal symptoms.

-These unwanted side-effects, whose rise and
+These unwanted side-effects, whose rise and fall

-fall are subject to drug levels in the system,
+are subject to drug levels in the system, are

-bliss that is relished during his opioid highs.
+that is being relished during his opioid highs.

 It is all about his brain seeking to maintain